-Total Credits Earned Toward Program Minimum Cumulative Grade Poin Average Required for the Progra
+Total Credits Earned Toward Program nulative Grade Point ired for the Program

 Certificate Associate

 Diploma

 0 - 13 1.50 1.50

 14 - 27 2.00 1.70

 28 - 40 1.80

 41+ 2.00

 QUANTITATIVE STANDARD

 Completion Rate Component

 A student must successfully complete more than two-thirds (66.66%) of the total credits s/he attempts throughout his/her academic career at the college.
 All attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.